 An investment recommendation from Ed Ball, sometimes controversial and always iconic developer of Northwest Florida, is what brought Thomas A. Barba to the Gulf Breeze area from Boca Raton around 1956.
 It’s unknown if Ball was just looking for some cast from some of his holdings, or if he wanted to help breed new investors for the area, but Barba hit on the offer to buy Ball’s land spanning the Sound to the Bay.
-He moved his family to the area, bringing his beautiful daughter Claire, with him.
+He moved his family to the area, bringing his beautiful daughter Clair, with him.

 By the time Clair was 12, she’d caught the avid attention of long-time Pensacola resident Robert Montgomery.
-The young couple was soon to fall in love, and Robert began frequent hitch-hiking visits across the bridge to visit Claire.
-During those frequent visits, he also grew close to – and inspired by – Barba.
+The young couple was soon to fall in love, and Robert began frequent hitch-hiking visits across the bridge to visit Clair.
+During those frequent visits, he also grew close to – and was inspired by – Barba.

 “Oriole Beach was a fishing community in those days,” Montgomery says.
 “The fishing was great, the scalloping was great.
 There was so much natural beauty, and so much opportunity.
 After we married, and both attended Florida State, it was easy to want to return to the area.
 We always wanted to come back.”

 After graduation from FSU, Montgomery sold advertising for the Boca Raton News.
 Meanwhile, Barba was developing the peninsula, first Santa Rosa Shores, Bay Ridge, Santa Rosa Shores East, Barbarosa Terrace, DeGalvez Highlands, Ranchettes, the Pines and Polynesian Isles.